Peacock: Everything to know about NBC's streaming app

 - Victorinos

-Discuss: Peacock: Prices, free tier, shows, movies and devices (but still no Roku)
+Discuss: Peacock: Prices, free tier, shows, movies and devices (but no Roku still)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.